InQBarna/TableFixHeaders/README.md

 # TableFixHeaders
 ## What is it?
-TableFixHeaders is an Android widget to display tables width headers.
+TableFixHeaders is an Android widget to display tables with headers.

 ## Features

-* Adapter class to fill the table in a easy way.
+* Adapter class to fill the table in an easy way.

 * Own scroll.